Maxenceee/UNO/README.md

 An easy way to do is to enable ProxyPass on virtual host and configure the server as follow.

-To serve node application :
+To serve the Node application:

 ```sh
 <VirtualHost *:80 *:443 >